charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2017.md

 ## Overview

 THIS IS A WORK IN PROGRESS.
-IT IS NOT THE FINAL FINAL, BUT HOPEFULLY CLOSE ENOUGH TO LET YOU GET STARTED.
+IT IS NOT THE FINAL FINAL, BUT HOPEFULLY CLOSE ENOUGH TO LET YOU GET MOST OF THE WORK DONE.

 The goal of the final is to demonstrate your ability to deploy web sites to the cloud.
 In particular, I want to see: